 The ability to recognize and distinguish among traffic control signals and devices showing standard red, amber, and green colors.

-The medical examiner may certify the driver for up to 2 years.
+If during evaluation the medical examiner identifies ophthalmic disorders that may progressively impact vision and affect driving, consider shorter certification, and/or refer to ophthalmologist or optometrist.